timmtzschach/period/README.md

 }
 ````

-As most properties are optional the defaults are defined as yesterday for the "from" date and today for the "to" date.\
+As most properties are optional the defaults are defined to resolve yesterday for the "from" date and today for the "to" date.\
-You may find the default values inside **src/model.ts const PeriodDefaults**.
+You may find the defaults inside **./src/model.ts**.

-## Installation (WIP)
+## Installation

-To be released on npmjs.com

 ````bash
 npm install @ttzschach/period